-- 7. Venting of the carbon dioxide gas evolved during descaling is achieved through the pump tank filler cap aperture.
+- Connections should be made so that there is a closed circuit between the pump output hose, through the roller to the return hose. - 7.
+Venting of the carbon dioxide gas evolved during descaling is achieved through the pump tank filler cap aperture.
 The cap should be screwed on by no more than one quarter of a turn.
 This is sufficient to vent the gas, but at the same time reduces fumes and prevents splashes. - 8.
 Connect the pump to a suitable earthed power supply.
-As the pump will be used in a damp location, a residual current circuit breaker plug should be used. - g.
+As the pump will be used in a damp location, a residual current circuit breaker plug should be used. - 9.
 The flow reverser handle points in the direction of flow of the liquid.
-If the handle points towards the hose connected onto the normal water inlet connection to the coil, that will be the direction in which the descaling pump will pump, and the other hose will then be the return to the pump tank. - 10.
+If the handle points towards the hose connected onto the normal water inlet connection to the roller, that will be the direction in which the descaling pump will pump, and the other hose will then be the return to the pump tank. - 10.
 Prior to adding descaling chemical to pump tank, first 'prove' the circuit with fresh water alone.
 Add water to pump tank to approx. 4" (10cm) above minimum liquid level, switch on descaling pump, and immediately open the isolating valve (see point 5) to allow circulation to commence.
 If water level drops initially, add more water to pump tank, and check that all connections are tight.

 - 11. To commence descaling, slowly add descaling chemical into pump tank.
-Once liquid is returning into the tank from the coil, check to see if there is a build up of foam on top of the liquid in the pump tank.
+Once liquid is returning into the tank from the roller, check to see if there is a build up of foam on top of the liquid in the pump tank.
 This may happen when there is a large build up of reactive limescale in the coil.
 If this is excessive, add FOAMBREAKER carefully to the tank to reduce the foaming. - 12.
-As circulation commences, bubbles will be seen in the return hose to the pump, indicating that limescale is being dissolved. - 13.
-Continue circulation through the cooling coil and descaling pump, briefly reversing the direction of flow periodically. - 14.
+As circulation commences, bubbles will be seen in the return hose to the pump, indicating that limescale is being dissolved. - Continue circulation through the roller and descaling pump, briefly reversing the direction of flow periodically. - 14.
 Check all connections regularly for tightness and leaks, and if foaming is excessive, carefully remove descaling pump tank cap and add more FOAMBREAKER to the descaling pump tank. - 15.
-Scale removal can be considered complete when bubbles are no longer seen in the return pipe, and the descaling solution is still sufficiently strong to remove hard water deposits. - 16.
-SCALEBREAKER descaling chemicals contain a built-in colour change to monitor strength. - A simple check may be made by dropping a sample of limescale into the solution, and observing if there is any effervescence. - 17.
+Scale removal can be considered complete when bubbles are no longer seen in the return pipe, and the descaling solution is still sufficiently strong to remove hard water deposits. - SCALEBREAKER descaling chemicals contain a built-in colour change to monitor strength. - A simple check may be made by dropping a sample of limescale into the solution, and observing if there is any effervescence. - 17.
 For more accuracy, a pH meter, or pH indicator paper, may be used to check the pH of the descaling solution.
 Once the pH has risen to 3.5 to 4, its ability to dissolve limescale is effectively spent, and more descaling chemical or a fresh solution will be required.